Addons

 -

-Containers created by an application are tracked by Cloudron internally and will get removed when the app is uninstalled.
+Containers created by an application are tracked and removed when the app is uninstalled.

 -

-If an app wants to send mail (e.g notifications), it must use the sendmail addon.
-If the app wants to receive email (e.g user replying to notification), it must use the recvmail addon instead.
+To send mail (e.g., notifications), use the sendmail addon.
+To receive email (e.g., user replies to notifications), use the recvmail addon instead.

-Apps using the IMAP and ManageSieve services below must be prepared to accept self-signed certificates (this is not a problem because these are addresses internal to the Cloudron).
+Apps using the IMAP and ManageSieve services below must accept self-signed certificates.
+These addresses are internal to the server.

 Exported environment variables: